Why Choose Cedars-Sinai Marina del Rey Hospital for Carpal Tunnel Syndrome Treatment?

 The first step in preventing CTS is making lifestyle changes that reduce the risk factors associated with the condition.
 It is also important to properly treat conditions such as diabetes, arthritis, and high blood pressure.
 Physical therapy exercises can also be helpful in preventing CTS.
 Here are some useful tips that can be used to prevent carpal tunnel syndrome, and alleviate its symptoms:

 Are you enciphering signs of carpal tunnel syndrome?
-Doctors and surgeons at Marina Del Rey Hospital can answer any questions and provide information and guidance related to the treatment of CTS.
+Doctors and surgeons at Cedars-Sinai Marina del Rey Hospital can answer any questions and provide information and guidance related to the treatment of CTS.